-Now that we have understood the need for restraint for a human being to bring out an action, we may likewise discern the matter of restraint above, in the Infinite Light.
-In order for there to be a transition from the infinite revelation of Ohr Ein Sof, to a limited line of revelation, there must be a Tzimtzum - a restraint.
-The Ein Sof (The Infinite One) concealed the Infinite Light within Himself, so that the central point, as a finite revelation, could be revealed.
+Now that we have understood the need for restraint for a human being to bring out an action, we may likewise discern the matter of restraint above, in the Limitless Light of HaShem.
+In order for there to be a transition from the limitless revelation of the light of the Limitless One, Ohr Ein Sof, to a limited line of revelation, there must be a Tzimtzum - a restraint.
+The Ein Sof - The Limitless One concealed the limitless light within Himself, so that the central point could be revealed.

 This may be understood from the teacher-student relationship.
 The teacher understands the subject in a broad and deep manner.
 Because the student is not on the same intellectual level as he, the teacher must remove from his own mind, the entire breadth and depth of it, so that all that remains is an impression of the subject, the central point.
 Of course, the teacher did not actually forget anything.
 He merely put it aside, for the time being, and concealed it.
-He has not forgotten it at all, though he has put it "in the back of his head", so that it is not at the forefront of his consciousness.
+He has not forgotten it at all, though he has put it "in the back of his head," so that it is not at the forefront of his consciousness.
 However, if someone were to ask him a deep question on the subject, he could answer it immediately and expound on it at great length, even though he is presently teaching the student with brevity.
-So too, above, in order to create a limited world, G-d concealed the revelation of the finite as a "central point", so to speak.
+So too, Above, in order to create a limited world, HaShem concealed the revelation of His Limitless Light into Himself.
+This concealment brought about the revelation of the finite as a "central point," so to speak.
 But this concealment is not an actual concealment, in the way of forgetfulness.
-Even though He has "set it aside", so to speak, He knows it totally.
-This means that even following creation, the entire Infinite Light and revelation of G-d "encompasses" the entire Creation in a hidden way.
+Even though He has "set it aside," so to speak, He knows it totally, since it is not actually separate from Him at all.
+This means that even following creation, the entire Limitless Light and revelation of HaShem "encompasses" all of Creation in a hidden way.

 We also see, that the Tzimtzum is not a true concealment because its entire intent is actually to reveal, just as a teacher's true intent is to reveal knowledge to the student rather than to conceal it.
 Nonetheless, he conceals the way he knows it and reveals it according to the capacity of the student.
-In the same way G-d did not create the world according to His ability, but according to our capacity.
+In the same way HaShem did not create the world according to His ability, but according to our capacity.
 Were a teacher to "reveal" the entire length, breadth, and depth of a subject to the student, the way he himself understands it, it would be beyond the capacity of the student's vessel to receive.
 In actuality, this would not be revelation at all, but concealment.